-There are some other situations which can affect the outcome of your tax assessment:
+There are some other situations that can affect the outcome of your tax assessment:

-If either of these situations apply to you, it may be best to contact a CPA or tax attorney.
+If either of these situations applies to you, it may be best to contact a CPA or tax attorney.

 We wish you a stress-free tax season.
-Feel free contact Royal Legal Solutions with questions about the tax treatment of your real estate investments or other tax questions pertaining to your investments.
-If you wish to build an asset protection plan that minimizes your tax liabilities, schedule your personalized consultation today.
+Feel free to contact Royal Legal Solutions with questions about the tax treatment of your real estate investments or other tax questions pertaining to your investments.
+If you wish to build an asset protection plan that minimizes your tax liabilities, take our tax discovery quiz and schedule your personalized consultation today.